Pedestrian Accident Lawyer in Fairfax, VA

 For example, you were crossing inside a crosswalk when a driver turned left against oncoming traffic and hit you.
 The driver had a duty to check for both vehicles and pedestrians before turning left.
 He breached that duty by failing to accurately survey the area.
 When the driver hit you, you sustained a spinal cord injury and two broken bones.
 You needed medical treatment and had to take months off work to recover.

-To establish the elements of negligence, Jim Parrish and his team will need to gather evidence.
+To establish the elements of negligence, Jim Parrish and his Fairfax pedestrian accident lawyers will need to gather evidence.
 It might include:

 - Police report